HimaniGrg/HimaniGrg/READme.md

 - 👋 Hi, I’m Himani Gurung.
-- 👀 I’m interested in programming.
+- 👀 I’m interested in web development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me through himanigrg9863@gmail.com

 <!---
 HimaniGrg/HimaniGrg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.